OTEZLA (apremilast) 10 mg, 20 mg and 30 mg film coated-tablets.

 Authorised Indication(s): Psoriatic arthritis: OTEZLA, alone or in combination with Disease Modifying Antirheumatic Drugs (DMARDs), is indicated for the treatment of active psoriatic arthritis (PsA) in adult patients who have had an inadequate response or who have been intolerant to a prior DMARD therapy.
 Psoriasis: OTEZLA is indicated for the treatment of moderate to severe chronic plaque psoriasis in adult patients who failed to respond to or who have a contraindication to, or are intolerant to other systemic therapy including cyclosporine, methotrexate or psoralen and ultraviolet-A light (PUVA).

 Dosage regimens and routes of administration: Treatment with OTEZLA should be initiated by specialists experienced in the diagnosis and treatment of psoriasis or psoriatic arthritis.
-The recommended dose of OTEZLA is 30 mg twice daily taken orally, morning and evening, approximately 12 hours apart, with no food restrictions.
+The recommended dose of OTEZLA is 30 mg taken orally twice daily, approximately 12 hours apart (morning and evening), with no food restrictions.
 An initial titration schedule is required as shown below in Table 1.
 No re-titration is required after initial titration.

 Table 1.
 Dose titration schedule